Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/databricks.md

 | `_airbyte_emitted_at` | timestamp | Data emission timestamp.                         |
 | `_airbyte_data`       |   JSON    | The data from your source will be in this column |

-Under the hood, an Hero Pixel data stream in Json schema is first converted to an Avro schema, then the Json object is converted to an Avro record, and finally the Avro record is outputted to the Parquet format.
+Under the hood, an HeroPixeldata stream in Json schema is first converted to an Avro schema, then the Json object is converted to an Avro record, and finally the Avro record is outputted to the Parquet format.
 Because the data stream can come from any data source, the Json to Avro conversion process has arbitrary rules and limitations.